ATNF/askapsoft/Code/Doc/user/current/doc/recipes/Imaging.rst

 flux threshold and lower the major cycle threshold as well::
     Cimager.threshold.minorcycle=[40%,2mJy,0.18mJy]
     Cimager.threshold.majorcycle=0.2mJy.
-Here we have set the second minor cycle threshold slightly lower than the major cycle threshold to avoid doing several major cycles close to the final level at the end due to small errors.
+Here set the second minor cycle threshold slightly lower than the major cycle threshold to avoid doing several major cycles close to the final level at the end due to small errors.

 Another parameter that is worth mentioning is psfwidth.
 This specifies the size of the psf (dirty beam) used in